DarianSteynDesign/crypto-convert/README.md

 # crypto-convert
-A crypto converting chrome extension
+A crypto converting chrome extension to practice my Vanilla JS.
+I like living in Hard Mode.